davelarde/Final-Portfolio/HackatonProject/README.md

+### JF 5.5
+## Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues
-### Efficient Problem-Solving and Project Execution
+ Efficient Problem-Solving and Project Execution
 Built a functional full-stack project in Golang within a week, showcasing effective problem-solving skills, project management, and integration with the front-end techniques.
 * Succesfully implemented routes in Golang using Gorilla Mux, demonstrating adept problem-solving abilities in overcoming technical challenges.
 * Collaborated with front-end development, learning how to integrate back-end functionality seamlessly with HTML, ensuring a smooth user experience and full stack functionality.
 * Completed the entire project within a week, demonstrating efficient time management and project execution skills, despite the need to learn and implement full stack integration from scratch.
+* Able to fix bugs by my own, in a complete new framework, by doing research.

  By the end of the project, I was able to connect back-end with front-end having a result of full-stack.
 - Connect the competentcy to this project